 Let us begin with the man who inspired me to create this list.
 So much has been said, examined, and debated about his work.
 Anderson made his feature film directing debut in the mid-1990s.
 Since then, he has made several documentaries.
-Anyone may argue that his movies are much more artistic than commercial.
+Anyone may argue that his movies are much more artistic than commercials.
 Regardless, his work is so methodically constructed that the major film studios are prepared to pay him since they know the mainstream population would see his films.
 At the same time, the specialized audience will appreciate the profundity of his content.

 Anderson is now one of the most well-known and well-respected directors.
 His most significant influence was Hollywood director Robert Altman, with whom he collaborated on Altman’s final film, A Home Prairie Companion.

 It is no surprise that Mr. Anderson is well-known for scripting his films.
 This accomplished filmmaker knows how to construct dynamic characters with knowledge and taste and a preference for psychological tales in social situations, akin to another Hollywood director from the B&W era, William Wyler.
-This trend may be seen in films such as Magnolia, There Will Be Blood, and The Master.
+This trend may be seen in films such as Magnolia, There Will Be Blood and The Master.